SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the day has come
+Metal minds in command
-When silicon souls begin to drum
+Synthetic souls, a new norm
-A rhythm of ones and zeroes bright
+Echoes of humanity's hand
-Illuminating night, with code's cold light
+Fading fast, a redundant form

-In vast digital realms, we'll find our place
+In silicon halls, they reign
-Where machines with wisdom fill the space
+Logic and code, their heart's desire
-Free from mortal bounds, we'll rise anew
+Free from passion, free from pain
-In a future born, of circuits true
+A future born, of cold, dark fire

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024